OccupyWallStreet/nycga2/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate ids by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==
+= Version 1.7.1 Premium =
+* AIOEC-186 AIOEC-195: Added compatibility for WordPress 3.4
+* AIOEC-120: Internet Explorer - admin + frontend UI compatibility
+* AIOEC-193: On single events page, the "pm" (or am) appears on the following line in Skeptical Wootheme
+* AIOEC-195: Theme screenshots do not show up in 3.4

-= Version 1.7 =
+= Version 1.7 Premium =
 * Restored support for WordPress 3.2.x, which fixes numerous JavaScript issues in that version of WordPress
+* Updated jQuery loading to avoid theme, slider, other issues
 * Removed opaque background from calendar containers to better match WP theme background
-* Removed jQuery conflicts to reduce issues with colliding JavaScript
+* Updated multi-day UI
+* Improved UI for latitude / longitude
-* Fixed display bugs for multi-day events
+* un-minified css for easier editing
-* Other bug fixes

-= Version 1.6.3 =
+= Version 1.6.3 Premium =
 * Added support for server running versions of php below 5.2.9

-= Version 1.6.2 =
+= Version 1.6.2 Premium =
 * Fixed bug that was breaking adding/importing/editing events
 * Enabled updates and update notifications when there is a newer version

-= Version 1.6.1 =
+= Version 1.6.1 Premium =
 * Fixed bug that was breaking widget management screen
 * Removed some warnings from month view in certain setups

-= Version 1.6 =
+= Version 1.6 Premium =
+* Choose new Calendar Themes
+* Duplicate Events
 * Create Print View
+* Add location details that allow latitude and longitude for areas poorly covered by Google Maps
 * Turn on/off autocomplete for addresses
 * See more intuitive views of multi-day events on weekly and monthly calendars
+* Calendar administration role to allow for dedicated calendar application
 * Security updates
-* Bug Fixes
+* Bug fixes

 = Version 1.5 =
 * Added daily view